DaveBackus/Data_Bootcamp_Book/README.md

 ## Warning

 This is **work in progress**, target date late January 2016.
-We've written five chapters so far, the rest are rough notes or less.
+We've written five chapters so far, the rest are rough notes to ourselves -- or less.

 ## Acknowledgements

 This project was Glenn Okun's idea.
-We should probably thank him, but he really should have done it himself.
-We do appreciate his support.
-Paul Backus, Sarah Beckett-Hile (MBA16), Hersh Iyer (MBA17), and Itamar Snir (MBA17) contributed technical support and applications.
-Sarah is proof that English majors can code as well as anyone.
-You may also notice a resemblance to Tom Sargent and John Stachurski's [Quantitative Economics](http://quant-econ.net/), a wonderful Python-based course in dynamic macroeconomic theory.
+He really should have done it himself, but we thank him for the idea and his ongoing support.
+Paul Backus, Hersh Iyer (MBA17), Matt McKay, Kim Ruhl, and Itamar Snir (MBA17) contributed technical support and applications.
+You may also notice a family resemblance to Tom Sargent and John Stachurski's [Quantitative Economics](http://quant-econ.net/), a wonderful Python-based course in dynamic macroeconomic theory.
 We thank them for their advice and encouragement.

 ## License